code-423n4/2023-12-revolutionprotocol/README.md

   - [VerbsToken](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution-contracts/src/VerbsToken.sol): Should comply with `ERC721`
   - [NontransferableERC20Votes](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution-contracts/src/NontransferableERC20Votes.sol): Should comply with `ERC20`

-## Attack ideas (Where to look for bugs)
-*List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

-## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 ## Scoping Details
 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
 - If you have a public code repo, please share it here: https://github.com/collectivexyz/revolution-protocol/tree/main/packages/revolution-contracts, https://github.com/collectivexyz/revolution-protocol/tree/main/packages/protocol-rewards
-- How many contracts are in scope?: 11
+- How many contracts are in scope?: 10
 - Total SLoC for these contracts?: 1000
 - How many external imports are there?: 13
 - How many separate interfaces and struct definitions are there for the contracts within scope?: 13
 - Does most of your code generally use composition or inheritance?: Inheritance
 - How many external calls?: 1
 - What is the overall line coverage percentage provided by your tests?: 73
-- Is this an upgrade of an existing system?: True - We're upgrading Nouns DAO so that the auction item is a piece of community created media, voted on by the community.
-Additionally, we are issuing an ERC20 governance token to the creator and splitting the auction proceeds with the creator.
+- Is this an upgrade of an existing system?:

+True - We're upgrading Nouns DAO so that the auction item is a piece of community created art, voted on by the community.
+Additionally, we are issuing an ERC20 governance token to the creator and splitting the auction proceeds with the creator of the art.

-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): NFT, Uses L2, ERC-20 Tokeen
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): NFT, Uses L2, ERC-20 Token
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context:
 - Does it use an oracle?: No